 When Remote CFO services are the better fit

 Remote CFO services are usually a strong fit when the business has real financial complexity but not enough CFO work to justify a full-time hire.
-McKinsey’s American Opportunity Survey found that 58 percent of employed Americans can work remotely at least one day a week, and senior finance leadership is now routinely delivered this way.
+Cloud accounting, shared dashboards, and scheduled review calls mean the work is delivered virtually with no loss of visibility, and the business pays only for the support it actually uses.
 For broader context, see our guide to building a remote finance team.

 Common triggers include: